 ‘Beaches?
 In Pisa?’
 I can almost see your brow furrowing as you wonder whether I’ve totally lost the plot.

-Getting to Marina di Pisa
+Getting to Marina di Pisa from Pisa

-From the main bus station in Pisa you can buy a return ticket to Marina di Pisa bus.
+From the main bus station in Pisa you can buy a return ticket for the Marina di Pisa bus.

 When the bus reaches Marina di Pisa, simply walk towards the sea and you will find the main promenade, a quiet road with sleepy cafes and – of course – the beach.

-Marina di Pisa has a population of less than 4000, and with its lonely promenade, buildings with peeling paint and quaint cafes serving espressos to handfulls of elderly Italian men, there is a real sense that Marina di Pisa is the land that time forgot, but that’s all part of its charm!
+Marina di Pisa has a population of less than 4000, and with its lonely promenade, buildings with peeling paint and quaint cafes serving espressos to handfuls of elderly Italian men, there is a real sense that Marina di Pisa is the land that time forgot.

 The area of coast closest to where the bus stops is stony, with craggy white rocks giving way to smaller pebbles.
 This beach is free to use and there were a few local families who had set up camp for the day and were enjoying the early summer sun.

-However, living in Southeast Asia for 18 months has turned me into somewhat of a beach snob, and so I was determined to find some sand – Helene’s only requirement was somewhere that she could rent a parasol – her pale skin means that she needs to be super careful not to turn into a lobster, and so when we found an area that had both, we were sold.
+Unfortunately, living in Southeast Asia for 18 months has turned me into somewhat of a beach snob, and so I was determined to find some sand – Helene’s only requirement was somewhere that she could rent a parasol – her pale skin means that she needs to be super careful not to turn into a lobster, and so when we found an area that had both, we were sold.

-Along the coast of Marina di Pisa there are a number of ‘bathing establishments’ which are private sections of sandy beach where you can rent a sun lounger and parasol, use the toilets, showers and changing areas and grab a drink from the bar.
+Along the coast of Marina di Pisa there are a number of typical Italian ‘bathing establishments’ or lidos which are private sections of sandy beach where you can rent a sun lounger and parasol, use the toilets, showers and changing areas and grab a drink from the bar.

 Exploring Marina di Pisa – Villa Santa

 As we ambled along the promenade, taking pictures admiring the buildings, which were somewhat dilapidated but had once been beautiful, we stumbled upon a gateway that opened onto some type of religious garden.

-After noticing a small sign saying that entrance was free, we decided to have a nosy inside and spent some time admiring the various shrines and paintings of Jesus and the Virgin Mary that were dotted around the garden, enveloped in flowers and radiating an aura of absolute tranquility.
+After noticing a small sign saying that entrance was free, we decided to have a nosy inside and spent some time admiring the various shrines and paintings of Jesus and the Virgin Mary that were dotted around the garden, enveloped in flowers and radiating an aura of absolute tranquillity.